LogtalkDotOrg/logtalk.org/_pages/download.md

 port install logtalk` (or `sudo port upgrade logtalk`) in order to install (or upgrade) Logtalk.
 Check first that the [port](https://ports.macports.org/port/logtalk/) is up-to-date.
+Be sure to set the `LOGTALKHOME` and `LOGTALKUSER` environment variables as described in the command output.

 #### Homebrew